awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-awssupport-long-code.md

 1. Under **Default call type** choose **Transactional** or **Promotional**\.

-1. Under **Quantity** choose **1**\.
-Amazon SNS currently only supports a single long code per AWS account\.
+1. From the **Quantity** drop\-down, choose the number of long codes to request\.
+You can request up to 10 long codes at a time\.

-1. Optional: If you would like to create long codes in more countries or regions, choose **Add a country or region**\.
-Amazon SNS currently only supports a single long code per AWS account\.
+1. Optional: To create long codes in more countries or regions, or request more than 10 long codes for your target country or region, choose **Add a country or region**\.

 1. Choose **Request long codes**\.